maibennett/sta235/exampleSite/content/Exams/_index.en.md

 - HonorLock is the proctoring system we will use for the exam.
 You will have a practice quiz on Canvas so you can get familiar with it.

-- HonorLock only works on Chrome (similar to Proctorio), and it will prompted you to install an extension the first time you use it.
+- HonorLock only works on Chrome (similar to Proctorio), and it will prompt you to install an extension the first time you use it.

 - You will access any proctored exam/quiz on the **HonorLock tab in Canvas** (do not enter through Assignments, because it will require a code and you won't be able to open the test).